KILLPC/mikrocata2selks/README.md

 ## 🛠️ Handling Multiple Mikrotik Devices

-**Official Support**: The Clean NDR installation officially supports **one Mikrotik device**.
+**Official Support**: The Clear NDR installation officially supports **one Mikrotik device**.
 The installer will automatically configure a single device setup.

-**Manual Multi-Device Configuration**: While SELKS previously supported multiple Mikrotik devices out of the box, it is still possible to configure multiple devices with Clean NDR, but this must be done **manually**.
+**Manual Multi-Device Configuration**: While SELKS previously supported multiple Mikrotik devices out of the box, it is still possible to configure multiple devices with Clear NDR, but this must be done **manually**.
 Documentation for manual multi-device setup will be integrated in future updates.

 For reference, a multi-device setup would involve:
 - Creating additional dummy interfaces (`tzsp1`, `tzsp2`, etc.) on different ports (`37009`, `37010`, etc.)